Willem Dafoe: Personal life

 In 1977, Dafoe began a relationship with director Elizabeth LeCompte.
 Their son, Jack, was born in 1982.
 They separated in 2004 and were never married, with Dafoe later explaining that he and LeCompte "never married because to her marriage represented ownership, and I respected that".

+In 1988, his mother, Muriel, told the Orlando Sentinel, "He was brought up in a Christian home, and he believes in God.
+And I do not believe he would do anything blasphemous."

-Dafoe met Italian actress Giada Colagrande on the set of Wes Anderson's film, The Life Aquatic with Steve Zissou.
+Dafoe met Italian actress Giada Colagrande while filming Wes Anderson's film The Life Aquatic with Steve Zissou in 2003.
 They were married on March 25, 2005.
 Dafoe recalled in 2010, "We were having lunch and I said, 'Do you want to get married tomorrow?
 They did so the following afternoon at a small ceremony with two friends as witnesses.
 Since then they have worked together on her films Before It Had a Name and A Woman.
-They split their time between Rome, where they have a farm and West Village, Manhattan, New York City.
+They split their time between Rome, where they have a farm, and West Village, Manhattan, New York City.
 They previously had a house in Ulster County, New York.
 Dafoe acquired Italian citizenship through the marriage.

 Dafoe is a pescetarian, and believes that "animal farms are one of the main causes of the destruction of the planet".
 He signed a letter calling to act strongly against the threats of climate change and biodiversity loss.
 He practices ashtanga yoga every day.

-On May 22, 2022, Dafoe was invited back to his alma mater the University of Wisconsin–Milwaukee by Chancellor Mark Mone to serve as the keynote speaker for the university's commencement ceremony and to receive an honorary Doctor of Arts degree.
+On May 22, 2022, Dafoe was invited back to his alma mater the University of Wisconsin–Milwaukee by chancellor Mark Mone to serve as the keynote speaker for the university's commencement ceremony and to receive an honorary Doctor of Arts degree.